📞 +44 345 565 1725

 A Future in Medicine: Our Interview with Dilip Singh Gosall

 Last month, thousands of students across the UK received their results, and it has been a thrill to see so many young people achieve outstanding grades and secure places at their chosen universities.
 The next generation of learners in science and medicine fills us with hope and anticipation.
-Their out-of-the-box thinking, commitment to teamwork, and bright visions for the future make them a generation to watch.
+Their out of the box thinking, commitment to teamwork, and bright visions for the future make them a generation to watch.
 No one exemplifies this more than Dilip Singh Gosall.

-Dilip is one of BioGrad Education’s former students and has just been accepted into St John’s College, Cambridge University, after achieving 4 A*s in his A-Levels in Mathematics, Biology, Chemistry, and his EPQ.
+Dilip is one of BioGrad Education’s former students and has just been accepted into St John’s College, Cambridge University, after achieving 4 A*s in his A Levels in Mathematics, Biology, Chemistry, and his EPQ.

 All of us at BioGrad Education are extremely proud of Dilip and wish him the best of luck in his future endeavours.

-Read on for our catch-up.
+Read on for our catch up.

 Why did you choose medicine as your career path?
 What inspired you?